Analysis: Weakened Merkel has her work cut out to make coalition last

 But the two blocs’ weak performances in last September’s election, when they both suffered their worst results since Germany became a republic in 1949, mean the latest incarnation of their awkward alliance promises to be the most fractious yet.

-“Despite the pretty solid majority (in the SPD ballot), this is not a long-term or permanent set up,” said Guntram Wolff, director of the Bruegel think tank.“The SPD is very fragile, and the CDU is also fragile.”
+“Despite the pretty solid majority (in the SPD ballot), this is not a long-term or permanent set up,” said Guntram Wolff, director of the Bruegel think tank.
+“The SPD is very fragile, and the CDU is also fragile.”

 The inclusion in the coalition deal of a clause that envisages a review of the new government’s progress after two years is widely seen as giving the SPD an exit should it want one, and has also fuelled a debate about the post-Merkel era.

-“If the Social Democrats continue to fall in the polls, then the point will come at some stage when they say‘we must get out of the government’,” said Nils Diederich, professor at the Free University in Berlin.
+“If the Social Democrats continue to fall in the polls, then the point will come at some stage when they say ‘we must get out of the government’,” said Nils Diederich, professor at the Free University in Berlin.

 One opinion poll published last month showed the AfD surpassing the SPD for the first time in a national poll to become the second-strongest party.